gillesdami/yugioh-superdb/README.md

 **Database Flow:**

 1. Downloads latest `yugioh-superdb.sqlite` from the most recent release
-2. If no releases exist, uses `yugioh-superdb-v0.sqlite` as bootstrap
+2. If no releases exist, starts with a fresh database
 3. Runs the sync script to update the database
 4. Creates a new release if changes are detected